Why I chose HeartLight Wellness ...

 Clinical hypnotherapy, by contrast, is a clinical approach used by highly trained and licensed clinicians (e.g., psychologists, MDs, etc.) to treat physical, emotional, and psychological conditions.
 It requires clinical skills that facilitate a natural, altered state of consciousness called therapeutic relaxation that helps restore patients to improved well-being.

-Dr. John Brady and other highly trained and experienced clinical hypnotherapists are certified Medical/Dental practitioners who assist acute and chronic cases.
+Dr. John Brady and other highly trained clinical hypnotherapists are certified Medical/Dental practitioners who assist acute and chronic cases.

 How does clinical hypnotherapy work, and what is it good for?